 The placental mammal order Carnivora is an ideal group for examination of macroevolutionary patterns.
 They are exceptionally diverse in ecology and morphology, have an exceptional fossil record, and are well studied in phylogeny, development, and genetics.
 We have used Carnivora as a model group for extensive analyses of morphological integration and modularity, functional morphology, macroevolutionary patterns, adaptive radiations, and numerous other topics.
-We currently have a Leverhulme Trust research grant to study the evolutionary modularity and biomechanics of the cat vertebral column, incorporating morphometrics, comparative anatomy, and modelling to understand how cats maintain locomotory flexibility at large body sizes.
+With funding from the Leverhulme Trust, we are studying the evolutionary modularity and biomechanics of the cat vertebral column, incorporating morphometrics, comparative anatomy, and modelling to understand how cats maintain locomotory flexibility at large body sizes.

 Walking the Cat Back: Evolutionary Modularity & Mechanics of the Felid Skeleton